-The fund will invest in various passively managed underlying funds (commonly known as index funds) that as a group hold a wide range of equity-type securities in their portfolios, including convertible securities.
-The fund may also invest in various actively managed funds.
+The fund may invest in various passively managed underlying funds (commonly known as index funds) that, as a group, hold a wide range of equity-type securities.

+The fund may also invest in various actively managed underlying funds.
 The fund is not designed to track an index or group of indexes.
 Equity-type securities include small-, mid-, and large-capitalization stocks, domestic and foreign securities (including emerging-market securities), and sector holdings.
-Certain equity underlying funds may invest in initial public offerings (IPOs).
-Each of the equity underlying funds has its own investment strategy that, for example, may focus on growth stocks or value stocks, or may employ a strategy combining growth and income stocks, and/or may invest in derivatives such as credit default swaps, foreign currency forwards, interest rate swaps, options on securities, and futures contracts.
-Certain of the underlying funds focus their investment strategy on fixed-income securities, which may include investment-grade and below-investment-grade debt securities with maturities that range from shorter to longer term.
-Below-investment-grade debt securities are also referred to as junk bonds.
-The fixed-income underlying funds collectively hold various types of debt instruments such as corporate bonds and mortgage-backed, government-issued, domestic, and international securities (including emerging market securities).
-Certain underlying funds may invest in illiquid securities, and certain underlying funds may be non-diversified.
+Each of the underlying funds has its own investment strategy that, for example, may focus on growth stocks, value stocks, or a combination of growth and income stocks.
+Underlying funds may invest in derivatives such as options on securities and futures contracts.